faraway1nspace/Flexible-R-SliceSampler/README.md

 - **Interweave Complex Processes** -you want to interweave complex R-processes in between vanilla MCMC
     - e.g. let's say a part of your Gibbs-sampling depends on a Hidden-Markov-Model process that is unavailable in JAGS/BUGS, like sampling of HMM-states.
 You can sample from these states outside of the slice sampler using conventional HMM R-code, then run the Slice Sampler conditional on those states as "data", and repeat.
 - **BUGS/JAGS is annoying** - why code in BUGS/JAGS if you can do it better & faster in R?

+### Why you Shouldn't use Flexible-R-SliceSampler (vs. JAGS or BUGS)
+- You don't understand likelihoods and can't compute them yourself
+- You have a simple model that is easily run in JAGS

 ## Syntax Comparison to JAGS